Pandoa/FirebaseFeatures/src/troubleshoting.md

 <div class="collapser-container">
 <div class="collapser">
 <h2>
-  Application Crashes at Launch in Testflight
+  Application Crashes at Launch in Testflight or Shipping Builds
   <span class="label-ios" />
 </h2>
 <div class="collapser-content">
 <div class="collapser-content-container">

+1. Make sure you have the latest version of the plugin downloaded from the latest Engine version.
-Open your project's `Target.cs` and add the lines of code under the `TODO` in the constructor:
+2. Open your project's `Target.cs` and add the lines of code under the `TODO` in the constructor:

 ```cs
 // Your target.
 Already present in the file.